simoncozens/fonts-and-layout/features-2.md

 ### Pair adjustment

 We've already seen pair adjustment rules: they're called kerns.
-They take two glyphs or glyphclasses, and move one glyphs around.
+They take two glyphs or glyphclasses, and move glyphs around.
 We've also seen that there are two ways to express a pair adjustment rule.
 First, you place the value record after the two glyphs/glyph classes, and this adjusts the spacing between them.

     pos A B -50;